ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

 ### Class Variables

+ * `public enum InteractionType` - The interaction type.
+   * `None` - No interaction is affecting the object.
+   * `NearTouch` - The near touch interaction is affecting the object.
+   * `NearUntouch` - The near untouch interaction stopped affecting the object
+   * `Touch` - The touch interaction is affecting the object.
+   * `Untouch` - The untouch interaction stopped affecting the object
+   * `Grab` - The grab interaction is affecting the object.
+   * `Ungrab` - The ungrab interaction stopped affecting the object
+   * `Use` - The use interaction is affecting the object.
+   * `Unuse` - The unuse interaction stopped affecting the object
  * `public enum AllowedController` - Allowed controller type.
    * `Both` - Both controllers are allowed to interact.
    * `LeftOnly` - Only the left controller is allowed to interact.